payeverworldwide/sdk-php/README.md

 #### InventoryApiClient

-This client class is dependant on `ThirdPartyApiClient` and requires active third-party subscription with known `externalId`;
+This client class is dependent on `ThirdPartyApiClient` and requires active third-party subscription with known `externalId`;

 This API client can be used to create/add/subtract (NOTE: "read" operation is not available atm) operations over payever inventory.
 Please note that product inventory between any external system and payever are identified by SKU field.